dal-dos/SpotifyTracker-App/README.md

 # About
 We used Spotify Api to create SpotifyTracker!
 This app tracks user statistics and more.
 It is able to login securely using spotify authentication.
 It allows analyzing and viewing of Spotify user data and statistics which Spotify does not show easily or often directly to the user, some these are: Listening time, Recently played, Favorite genre, Favorite artists.
 Music will be suggested based on local weather, and songs that are recommended and tailored to the user's interests by Spotify.

+Settings we used to build the app:
+- Kotlin version: 1.6.10
+- App Version: 1.00
+- Android Studio Version: Chipmunk

 # Releases
 Downloads: